 Big changes are under way for one of the most popular National Monuments in America — Muir Woods, home to an ancient grove of coast redwoods trees.
 Typically the most difficult part of visiting Muir Woods National Monument, is finding somewhere to park.

-But starting in January 2018, you’ll need an advanced reservation for everything from parking spots to getting into the park!
-We’re here to help you plan your trip to see the towering redwoods of Muir Woods National Monument — so here are 5 things that you need to know about the new reservation systems at Muir Woods beginning in 2018:
+But starting in January 2018, you’ll need an advanced reservation for parking!
+We’re here to help you plan your trip to see the towering redwoods of Muir Woods National Monument — so here some things that you need to know about the new reservation systems at Muir Woods beginning in 2018:

-You’ll need to reserve an arrival time and date in advance
+You’ll need to reserve an arrival time to park

 Since 1908 you could visit Muir Woods National Monument simply by showing up.
 But 110 years later that is all changing.
 Starting January 1st, 2018 the new reservation will be open to the public.
 Reservations for the $10 entrance into Muir Woods will be required starting on January 16th.

 With this new system you will be able to reserve a time and day up to 90 days in advance.
 You will have a 30 minute window to make your entry time.
 This makes visiting Muir Woods a lot like visiting Alcatraz — difficult.
 Be prepared for Muir Woods to be sold out, much like Alcatraz, during the busy summer months.
 Luckily, you can always check out our ultimate A Day in the Bay Tour to secure tickets to both Alcatraz and Muir Woods for your trip to San Francisco!